Captain Archibald Dickson and the SS Stanbrook

 SS Stanbrook was the last ship to leave the port of Alicante before it was captured by Franco’s Italian forces in March 1939 — during the last days of the Spanish Civil War.
 On board were 2,638 civilian refugees, who were brought to safety in Algier.

 Thousands more remained in Alicante.
 They were rounded up by Franco’s and Mussolini’s troops and brought to the notorious concentration camp Campo de los Almendros.
-Many were executed or died in appalling conditions.
+Many were executed or died in horrendous conditions.

 Tragically, Archibald Dickson and his crew would lose their lives soon after their rescue of the Spanish Republicans.
-The SS Stanbrook was torpedoed and sunk by a German submarine 19 November 1939, in the early months of the Second World War.
+The SS Stanbrook was torpedoed and sunk by a German submarine 19 November 1939, at the start of of the Second World War.

 In memory of